 EHB Questions?
 Contact EHB Contact Center

-Budget, reporting and other administrative requirement questions: Contact your Grants Management Specialist (listed on page 2 of your Notice of Award)
+Budget, reporting and other administrative requirement questions: Contact your Grants Management Specialist (listed on the last page of your Notice of Award)

 Typical issues include Notice of Award, response to a condition placed on the Notice of Award, preparation for prior approval, Federal Financial Report

-Project goals, scope and other programmatic requirement questions: Contact your Project Officer (listed on page 2 of your Notice of Award)
+Project goals, scope and other programmatic requirement questions: Contact your Project Officer (listed on the last page of your Notice of Award)

 Grantees are encouraged to publish the results and accomplishments of their projects.
 To comply with U.S. Department of Health and Human Services grants policy, you must include an acknowledgement of grant support and a disclaimer in all project-specific publications, including journal articles, brochures and websites.